-- carried on wholly or partly in the telecommunications, transport or media sectors (including a business relating to infrastructure in those sectors); or - wholly or partly: - the supply of training or human resources to, or the manufacture or supply of military goods, equipment or technology for or to, the Australian Defence Force or other defence forces; - the manufacture or supply of goods, equipment or technology able to be used for a military purpose; - the development, manufacture or supply of, or the provision of services relating to, encryption and security technologies and communications systems; - uranium or plutonium extraction; - the operation of a nuclear facility.26
+- the supply of training or human resources to, or the manufacture or supply of military goods, equipment or technology for or to, the Australian Defence Force or other defence forces; - the manufacture or supply of goods, equipment or technology able to be used for a military purpose; - the development, manufacture or supply of, or the provision of services relating to, encryption and security technologies and communications systems; - uranium or plutonium extraction; - the operation of a nuclear facility.

-The scope of this definition is not well understood and there is significant overlap with other concepts in the legislation.
-There have been suggestions to do away with this concept - for example, investments in Australian media businesses are significantly regulated anyway (and subject to A\$0 thresholds), so the reference to the media sector is potentially redundant.
-As a result, there have been calls to eliminate this concept, but unfortunately this was not done with the recent amendments.
+The scope of this definition is not well understood and there is significant overlap with other concepts in the FI legislation.
+For example, investments in Australian media businesses are significantly regulated anyway, and are subject to A\$0 thresholds, so the reference to the media sector is potentially redundant.
+As a result, there have been calls to eliminate this concept, but, unfortunately, this has not yet been done.